 No Products in the Cart

-Autumn and winter are the seasons of cooler weather and holidays spent with family and friends.
-Often times, we have to travel for those holidays.
-But we can't always take our dogs along, which leaves us with a few options.
+If you own a dog, you've probably had to figure out what to do with them when you go on vacation.
+We can't always take our dogs along, which leaves us with a few options.
 You can leave your dog with a trusted local family member or friend, take your dog to a boarding facility if he or she is well socialized, or hire a professional pet sitter.
 We recently covered dog boarding, so now we're looking at pet sitters.
 Here are 12 signs of a good professional pet sitter:

 The first step in finding a trustworthy and responsible pet sitter is to make sure you're searching for ones that are properly licensed and insured.
 What does this mean?
 Interestingly, there are no professional licensing requirements for pet sitters.
 But that doesn't mean a sitter shouldn't have a business license, which are permits issues by the government that allow an individual or company to operate a business in a specific location.

 Pet Sitters International, however, has created the Certified Professional Pet Sitter® Exam, which is a knowledge-based assessment designed specifically for professional pet sitters.
 PSI’s exam requires that candidates demonstrate the knowledge and skills necessary to succeed and prosper as professional pet sitters.
 The exam was created as a helpful tool to distinguish more qualified, knowledgeable professional pet-sitters from lesser qualified ones.

 In addition, responsible pet sitters will likely have insurance.
 There's such a thing as pet sitter liability insurance, which works like any other insurance - it covers accidents that may affect the client's pets or property while the sitter is watching them.
 All in all, these will help ensure that you are hiring an actual professional and not individuals just looking to make some extra money.